-In relation to affordability, a £1m overspend was projected over the next two years; and £4m above the allocation.
-Cost pressures were already detected and a solution to accommodating the full cost was required.
-Officers further reported on issues with deliverability of the Plan by April 2021; and advised that this would possibly be accomplished by 2023/24; principally due to labour shortfalls with skilled Pharmacists and Physiotherapists.
+In relation to affordability, a £1m overspend was projected in each of the next two years; and with an overspend of £4m above the overall allocation projected for full delivery.
+Consequently at this stage full delivery will require additional funding.
+If projections remained unchanged and further funding could not be secured then the plan would be reassessed in terms of achievability within the current planned allocation.
+Cost pressures were already detected and work was underway to bring spend closer to budget but as yet the scale and impact of this was uncertain.
+Officers further reported on issues with deliverability of the Plan by April 2021; and advised that this would possibly be delayed until 2023/24; principally due to labour shortfalls with skilled pharmacists and physiotherapists.
 Officers were looking at alternative options to respond to these issues to meet the requirements of the contract.

-There was also challenges of recruiting 450 staff; including streamlining the recruitment process; and payment of superannuation and pay uplift, as this would not be covered by the Health Board.
-Accommodation was required for the additional staff and options were being explored, however there was no capital for accommodation.
-The issues had been raised with the Scottish Government and need addressed going forward.
+There was significant challenges facing implementation including recruiting 450 staff; including streamlining the recruitment process; and payment of superannuation and pay uplift, as this was not be covered by the Scottish Government Primary Care Improvement Fund allocation within PCIF.
+Accommodation was also required for the additional staff and clinical services; and options were being explored, however there was limited capital to provide increased space.
+These issues had been raised with the Scottish Government and need addressed going forward.

-Officers informed the IJB that they had now been advised, in the past 24 hours, that the GP Subcommittee were not in a position to support the Plan, and therefore the statement at section 3.2 of the report did not stand at this point.
-A meeting was scheduled to take place with the GP Subcommittee to discuss.
+Officers informed the IJB that they had now been advised, in the past 24 hours, that the GP Subcommittee was not in a position to support the Plan, and therefore the statement at section 3.2 of the report did not stand at this point.
+A meeting was scheduled to take place shortly with the GP Subcommittee to discuss.
 The Plan would still be submitted to the Scottish Government with the caveat that this was not supported at this point; and that a further submission would be made following the meeting with the GP Subcommittee.

 As part of the PCIP process regular updates would be provided to the IJB and the IJB Finance, Audit and Scrutiny Committee for visibility and scrutiny purposes.
 There would also be opportunities throughout PCIP phase 1 and 2 to provide feedback to the Scottish Government.
-Dr John Nugent outlined the ambitions of the Plan and that the focus was on the first £250m, but there would be phase 2 of the additional £250m to respond to health inequalities.
+Dr John Nugent outlined the ambitions of the Plan and that the focus was on the first £250m, but there would be opportunities within phase 2 of the additional £250m to respond to health inequalities.